 - You don't even really think about those that are younger than you.

 - You are out on your own, and things are starting to click, you start to not only know what you like, but you know why and you want to meet kindred spirits and share your findings as if these answers that have been floating around forever are yours and yours alone.

 - 30s = Learning to live as an adult.

 - You realize you actually didn't learn anything in your 20s and you want to share this with every 20-year-old that you see yourself in.

-- Those 30-year-olds that told you that you didn't know nothing in your 20s are now in their 40s and are either burn-outs that are holding on to their pasts or sell-outs that have settled into mediocrity.
+- Those 30-year-olds that told you that you knew nothing in your 20s are now in their 40s and are either burn-outs that are holding on to their pasts or sell-outs that have settled into mediocrity.